SublimeSix/documentation/content/topic/regular-expressions.md

 ---

 Six uses
-the same regular expressions' engine for searches as Sublime Text.
+the same regular expressions' engine and synxtax for searches as Sublime Text.

 The Vim regexp language is currently not supported.